 With all the stories on social media of people "livin their best life" it can make you feel pressured to have everything figured out before you even graduate high school.
 Guess what?
 You don't have to have it all figured out.
 And to keep it 100 with you, no one has all the answers.
 Life is something we are all trying to figure out!
 There are some things we can do to help us start making progress toward the kind of life we want to live and the way we dream of spending our time.
 Take a look at this list of eight ways to explore your career path right now.
 It's just a start, but it can help you get closer to finding if that career path is the right fit for you.
 As always, if you ever have questions about careers, do text HELLO to 33-55-77.

 1. Think of your career path as a stepping stone.

 Did you know that the average person changes careers at least twice in their lifetime?
-Just because you start out as an accountant doesn't mean you can't try a career as a social media strategist or film maker!
+Just because you start out as an accountant doesn't mean you can't try a career as a social media strategist, writer, or filmmaker!
 When it comes to careers, nothing is permanent.
-If you think of your career as a stepping stone, you stay open to explore new interests and talents throughout adulthood.
+If you think of your career as a stepping stone, you stay open to exploring new interests and talents throughout adulthood.
 Think of the ABC’s of job search.
 To clarify, ABC means A job (entry-level/get your foot in the door), Better job (leveling up in your career.
 Better pay, better title, better benefits, etc.), Career job (full-time, permanent, benefits, and career growth).
 The journey will help you get to your ultimate career goals.

 2. Make a career plan.

 How are you going to get to where you want to be?
 Where will you start?
-Could you possibly achieve an entry level position for the company you want to work for and then move your way up?
+Could you possibly achieve an entry-level position for the company you want to work for and then move your way up?
 Can volunteer or entrepreneurial opportunities out there help give you the experience you need?
 There is more than one path to get to your destination.
 Make a simple map of your desired career path.
 Think about the basic steps you want to make to help you get there.
-Use the internet to search for education requirements, professional organizations, and other things you might need to achieve your goal.
+Use the internet to search for education requirements, professional organizations, types of experience, and other things you might need to achieve your goal.

 3. Consider your strengths and passion.